knaut/smallinvisiblemachines/src/components/Resume/resume.md

 ----------
 Freelance Web Developer - Small Invisible Machines - May 2024 to Present
 - Designed and developed data visualization applications using Svelte and D3.
-- Developed chat-base NodeJS application leveraging on-demand video and livestreaming APIs.
+- Developed NodeJS chatbot application integrating on-demand video and livestreaming APIs.
 - Leveraged biosensors (EMG) in technical projects.

 Senior Web Developer (remote) - CAISO via TEKSystems - Nov 2023 to May 2024
-- Developed components in Angular and Typescript for application serving mission-critical documents to stakeholders.
+- Developed components in Angular and Typescript for an application serving mission-critical documents to stakeholders.
-- Developed CSS framwork with Tailwind-like patterns in SCSS.
+- Developed CSS framework with Tailwind-like patterns in SCSS.
 - Configured Storybook instances for scaffolding Svelte components.

 Lead Developer (remote) - Kyndryl - July 2022 to Nov 2023